Explore your mortgage options

 - Hospital and urgent care options

-- Any slated road improvements or major highway construction projects that are nearby
+- Any slated road improvements or major highway construction projects nearby

-Thanks to your preapproval, you know what you can afford to pay for a house.
-Now, it’s time to start scanning those online listings.
+Thanks to your preapproval, you know how much house you can afford.
+Once you have a pretty good idea of where you want to live, it’s time to start scanning those online listings.

 Create a list of must-haves, but be flexible.
 In a competitive housing market, a buyer’s real estate agent will keep their clients’ expectations and demands in check.
 Without a real estate agent, you’ll need to do the same for yourself.